muhammadazzazy/febrilogic/README.md

   - [x] supported United Nations (UN) Sustainable Development Goals (SDGs)
   - [x] disclaimer on tool usage

-- [x] Add Login/Register page:
+- [x] Add Login/Register page

   - [x] form for user login/registration via email and password
   - [x] option to reset password after entering email

-- [x] Add Reset Password page:
+- [x] Add Reset Password page

   - [x] form for resetting the password when user is locked out of their account via the password reset email and token
   - [x] form for changing password while user is logged in

-- [x] Add Patient Information page:
+- [x] Add Patient Information page

   - [x] selectbox to add a new patient or select an existing patient
   - [x] form to submit patient info with selectboxes (sex, race, and country), optional text field for city, and number field for age
-  - [x] secondary reset button to clear all fields
+  - [x] reset button to clear all fields

-- [x] Add Disease-Specific Tests page:
+- [x] Add Disease-Specific Tests page

   - [x] selectbox to choose a patient
   - [x] form containing checkboxes for diseases and submit button to add diseases the patient tested negative for
-  - [x] secondary reset button to clear disease checboxes
+  - [x] reset button to clear disease checkboxes

 - [x] Add Symptom Checker page

   - [x] selectbox to choose a patient
   - [x] form containing checkboxes for symptoms and submit button
-  - [x] secondary reset button to clear symptom checkboxes
+  - [x] reset button to clear symptom checkboxes

 - [x] Add Biomarkers page: